Alexander Yaron

 White death is lurking in the door.

-He’ll pounce upon the suffering patient,
+It’ll pounce upon the suffering patient,

 And drink his life, and leave him dead.”